Jump to the Content

 Nobel Sustainability Trust Bestows Sustainability Awards upon our Co-Founder Mathis Wackernagel

-As just announced, one of this year’s three Sustainability Awards, supported by the Nobel Sustainability Trust in cooperation with the Technical University of Munich (TUM), will be awarded to Global Footprint Network co-founder Dr. Mathis Wackernagel on November 20, recognizing his leadership in implementing sustainability measures.
+The Nobel Sustainability Trust just announced the winners of this year’s Sustainability Awards.
+One of the three awards will be given to Global Footprint Network co-founder Dr. Mathis Wackernagel, recognizing his leadership in implementing sustainability measures.
 As co-originator of the Ecological Footprint concept, and co-founder of Global Footprint Network with its widely known annual Earth Overshoot Day campaign, this award honors his contribution to measuring and responding to global ecological overshoot.
+The Nobel Sustainability Trust has entrusted the selection process to the Technical University of Munich (TUM).

-The other two awards go to Prof. Klaus Butterbach-Bahl and Prof. Jiuhui Qu for their outstanding contributions in the fields of agriculture and water, respectively.
+The awards will be bestowed upon these three winners on the first day of the Sustainability Summit: on November 20, 2024.
+It is the second year that the Nobel Sustainability Trust is handing out these awards.
+The other two awards this year go to Prof. Klaus Butterbach-Bahl and Prof. Jiuhui Qu for their outstanding contributions in the fields of agriculture and water, respectively.

 Prof. Klaus Butterbach-Bahl is a German biogeochemist and head of the Danish Pioneer Center for Landscape Research in Sustainable Agricultural Future Trends at Aarhus University.
 He also conducts research at the Institute of Meteorology and Climate Research, Atmospheric Environmental Research (IMK-IFU) at the Karlsruhe Institute of Technology.
 His research focuses on quantifying the environmental impacts of agriculture, particularly in relation to greenhouse gases.